-- Always operate this instrument at room temperature between 41 °F and 122 °F (5 °C to 50 °C).
+- Always operate this instrument at room temperature between 41°F and 122°F (5°C to 50°C).
 Allow sufficient air circulation by leaving at least 6 inches (15 cm) of clearance around the instrument. - When filling the tank, ensure the immersion coils are completely covered.
-DO NOT fill above the stir baffle (see Figure 1). - DO NOT overfill the bath.
+DO NOT fill above the stir baffle (see Figure 4-1). - DO NOT overfill the bath.
 Overflowing fluid may damage the electrical system.
-See Section 5.3, Bath Preparation and Filling, for specific instructions. - Read Section 6, Bath Use, before placing the bath into service. - DO NOT turn the bath on without fluid in the tank and the heating coils fully immersed.
-See Section 7.3.1, Fluid Expansion Reservoir, for more information on Fluid Expansion Reservoir use. - DO NOT change the values of the bath calibration constants from the factor set values.
-The correct setting of these parameters is important to the safety and proper operation of the bath.

-- The refrigeration may be damaged or the lifetime shortened if the set-point temperature is set above 60 °C for more than one hour with the refrigeration manually on.
-Ensure that the refrigeration is off when the bath is used above 60 °C. The Factory Reset Sequence should be performed only by authorized personnel if no other action is successful in correcting a malfunction.
+See Bath Preparation and Filling (Chapter 5) for specific instructions. - Read Chapter 6, Bath Use, before placing the bath into service. - DO NOT turn the bath on without fluid in the tank and the heating coils fully immersed.
+See Fluid Expansion Reservoir (Chapter 7) for more information on Fluid Expansion Reservoir use. - No matter what fluid is used, DO NOT exceed the recommended fluid viscosity. - DO NOT change the values of the bath calibration constants from the factory set values.
+The correct setting of these parameters is important to the safety and proper operation of the bath. - The refrigeration may be damaged or the lifetime shortened if the set-point temperature is set above 60°C for more than one hour with the refrigeration manually on.
+Ensure that the refrigeration is off when the bath is used above 60°C. - The Factory Reset Sequence should be performed only by authorized personnel if no other action is successful in correcting a malfunction.
 You must have a copy of the most recent Report of Test to restore the test parameters. - DO NOT operate this instrument in an excessively wet, oily, dusty, or dirty environment.
-Silicone oils require additional ventilation to prevent an oily, dirty environment. - Most probes have handle temperature limits.
+Silicone oils require additional ventilation to prevent an oily, dirty environment.

+- Most probes have handle temperature limits.
 Be sure that the probe handle temperature limit is not exceeded in the air above the instrument. - The instrument and any thermometer probes used with it are sensitive instruments that can be easily damaged.
 Always handle these devices with care.
 Do not allow them to be dropped, struck, stressed, or overheated.

-COLD BATHS
+COLD BATHS: